Industry News

 Homeowners and developers have been turning to China for house fittings such as high-end picture frames, locks, drawers, wardrobes, ceiling boards, ceramic tiles, and many others, thanks to their classy designs and their ability to lower building costs by up to 40 per cent.

 “We are receiving delayed shipment notices that indicate withdrawal of shipments.
-It is quite hectic now as we try to deal with customers who are running out patience,” says Jamleck Ngari who imports construction products from China.
+It is quite hectic now as we try to deal with customers who are running out of patience,” says Jamleck Ngari who imports construction products from China.

 The Yiwu Construction Market from which Ngari orders for most of his products remains closed indefinitely with the anticipated opening date of February 21 again adjourned.